|

 fight.
 Does make better pets as they have a better temperament than bucks

 and will quite happily live together without fighting.
+Males can be neutered and then they

 will be able to live with the female and you will not have to worry about an